gmautner/cloudstack-tf-ansible-swarm/README.md

 - `make destroy ENV=prod`: Destroy the `prod` environment.
 - `make ssh`: SSH into the first manager of the `dev` environment.
 - `make ssh ENV=prod PORT=22010`: SSH into the node with port `22010` of the `prod` environment (see the generated `environments/prod/inventory.yml` for mapping between ports and nodes).

+> ⚠️ **Important**: Be careful when using local `make deploy` commands and CI/CD pipelines at the same time.
+Since the variables and secrets are passed from different sources, you will get different results if they aren't equal.